-Danelle Hussey is an Associate Counsellor at MindRight Counselling & Consulting.
-She is a Registered Clinical Counsellor with the British Columbia Association of Clinical Counsellors (BCACC).
-She completed a Master’s Degree in Counselling Psychology – Art Therapy from Adler University.
+Tosin Akinsete is an Associate Clinical Counsellor with MindRight Counselling & Consulting.
+She obtained her Master’s Degree in Counselling Psychology at Adler University ad is currently a Registered Clinical Counsellor with the BC Association of Clinical Counsellors (BCACC)

 FEES & SERVICES